Old Government Buildings, Wellington

 New Zealand's Old Government Buildings sit on the Government Buildings Historic Reserve, on Lambton Quay in central Wellington.
 The buildings were completed in 1876 on land reclaimed from Wellington Harbour to house the young New Zealand Government and its public service.

-The building now houses the Victoria University of Wellington's Law School.
-It is classified as a category I historic place by Heritage New Zealand.
+The building now houses the Law school of Victoria University of Wellington.
+It is classified as a Category 1 historic building by Heritage New Zealand.

-Until 1998 the building was the second-largest wooden building in the world (after Tōdai-ji in Nara, Japan).
+Until 1998, the building was the second-largest wooden building in the world (after Tōdai-ji in Nara, Japan).

 History

 Construction and style

 The building was commissioned in the early 1870s by the Fox Ministry, partially in anticipation of the abolition of the provincial governments.
 It was originally planned to have the building constructed in concrete and timber, but the cost of concrete at the time led to a decision to build in timber alone.
 The Italianate, Neo-Renaissance style was usually the domain of stone buildings, thus the building is designed to mimic stone.
 As an important symbol of nationhood, the building was constructed to resemble an Italian stone palace to help convey its strength and stability in the expanding empire.
 The timber is native kauri, which could not be replicated because New Zealand's remaining public kauri forests are permanently protected.
 If the building had been constructed out of stone as planned, it may not have survived subsequent earthquakes, as it is situated near a major fault line.
 The architect was William Clayton and the contractors were Scoular and Archibald.